ap24110010670/Music-Playlist-using-Linked-List-in-C/README.md

 # Music-Playlist-using-Linked-List-in-C
-This project implements a music playlist using linked list operations  •Add asong •Remove a song  •Display playlist  •Search •Play next/ previous •Exit
+This project implements a music playlist using linked list operations
+•Add a song
+•Remove a song
+•Display playlist
+•Search
+•Play next/ previous
+•Exit